Liberal Politics: Most Popular Articles

 Embryonic stem cell research is not illegal in the US.
 President Bush banned the use of federal funds to advance such research, but not private and state funding.
 Most scientists believe that embryonic stem cells hold the key to curing hundreds of diseases.
 On the other side, staunch pro-lifers believe that it's immoral to destroy a days-old embryo to save existing life.
 Page 2.

-Pros and cons of U.S. free trade agreements, and brief description of President Obama's new 8-country free trade agreement, the TransPacific Partnership, which is under negotiations in 2010.
-Page 2.
+Pros and cons of U.S. free trade agreements, and brief description of President Obama's new 8-country free trade agreement, the TransPacific Partnership.

-Naturally occurring greenhouse gases have remained fairly constant over the past several hundred years.
-Greenhouse gases generated by mankind, though, have increased radically, especially in the past 60 years.
-Major sources of greenhouse gases generated by mankind are...
+Naturally occurring greenhouse gases have remained constant over the past several 100 years.
+However, greenhouse gases generated by mankind are increasing.

-Defines and describes U.S. farm subsidy programs, which are legislated by Congress.
-Farm subsidies are considered a prime area for budget cutbacks by both Democrats and Republicans, but are opposed by the powerful farm lobby and members of Congress from agriculture states.
+Farm subsidies are considered a prime area for budget cutbacks, but are opposed by the powerful farm lobby and members of Congress from agriculture states.

 Profile and personal data on President Barack Obama, former U.S. Senator from Illinois.